GlenKPeterson/Paguro/README.md

 None of those are simple uses of interpose.

-#Motivations
+#Motivation

+##Executive summary
+I wanted to write Java at work more like the way I write Clojure.

+##Details
 The goals of this project are to make it easy to use Java:

- - Immutably (Josh Bloch Item 15)
+ - Immutably (Josh Bloch Item 15 and Clojure)
  - Type safely (Josh Bloch Item 23)
- - Functionally (using first-class functions more easily)
+ - Functionally (using first-class functions more easily: Clojure and Scala)
- - Expressiveness/Brevity (Expressions over statements: all API calls evaluate to something useful for subsequent calls).
+ - Expressiveness/Brevity (Expressions over statements: all API calls evaluate to something useful for subsequent calls: Clojure and Scala).
- - Minimizing the use of primitives and arrays (except for varargs, Suggested by Josh Bloch Items 23, 25, 26, 27, 28, 29)
+ - Minimizing the use of primitives and arrays (except for varargs in 3 places, Suggested by Josh Bloch Items 23, 25, 26, 27, 28, 29, also Clojure and Scala)
- - Returning empty collections instead of <code>null</code> (Josh Bloch Item 43)
+ - Returning empty collections instead of <code>null</code> (Josh Bloch Item 43, also Clojure and Scala)
  - "Throw exceptions at people, not at code" (says Bill Venners, but also Josh Bloch Item 59)
  - Concurrency friendly (Josh Bloch Item 66, 67)
  - Context-sensitive equality: prefer Equator and Comparator to <code>equals()</code>, <code>hashcode()</code> and <code>compareTo()</code> ([Daniel Spiewak, Viktor Klang, Rúnar Óli Bjarnason, Hughes Chabot](http://glenpeterson.blogspot.com/2013/09/object-equality-is-context-relative.html), java.util.TreeSet, java.util.TreeMap)